jolespin/metacoag-nal/docs/install.md

 conda activate metacoag
 ```

-After setup, check if MetaCoAG is properly installed by typing `metacoag -h` on the command line.
+After setup, check if MetaCoAG is properly installed by typing `metacoag --help` on the command line.
 You should see the usage options.

 If you want to switch back to your normal environment, run the following command.